elasticsoftwarefoundation/elasticactors/README.md

 This includes a bean post-processor that wraps those facilities in ones that can automatically propagate the traces from Elastic Actors.

-`MessagingContextManager` is the main class responsible for managing trace context data.\
-It allows you to put a set of trace and creation contexts into scope.

 ### Adding trace information to logs